codepool-learn/da100-resources/README.md

-# Complete Learning Resources for the Microsoft DA-100 Course (Data Analyst Associate)
+# Learning Resources for the Microsoft DA-100 Course (Data Analyst Associate)